Libertine (song): Reception

 "Libertine" was generally well received by contemporary media.
 France Soir considered this song has "a little music that puts in a good mood from the awakening".
 The video was much discussed in the media.
 It was described as a "detonating videoclip", "a real gem directed as a mini-movie", the music video "the most complete and the longest", "more a mini-movie than a videoclip", "the videoclip the strongest of the year".

 In France, "Libertine" debuted at number 43 on the singles chart on 30 August 1986.
 It reached number ten on 25 October.
 The song managed to remain for twelve weeks in the top 20 and for twenty weeks on the chart.
 The song was certified Silver disc in 1986 by the SNEP.
 It was thus the first Farmer's top ten hit, becoming very popular in France over the years and one of her ten best-selling singles.
 In February 2018, the single was re-edited and re-entered the chart at number one, becoming Farmer's 17th single to top the chart.

 Live performances

 Farmer performed the song on numerous TV shows between 20 January 1986 and 22 January 1987.
 With more than 25 appearances in different programmes on various French and Belgian channels (TF1, Antenne 2, FR3, RTBF Belgium, La 5, RTL TV), "Libertine" is to date Farmer's song which was the most promoted on television.
 At certain performances, she also sang - in playback - "Maman a tort" and "Greta", and was sometimes interviewed.

-The song was performed on 1989, 1996 and 2009 concerts tours.
+The song was performed on the 1989, 1996, 2009 and 2023 concert tours.
 It was also included in a medley during the Mylenium Tour.